stanley-gu/qual/proposal.md

 [@LeSaux2006]: Serum Factors from Pseudoxanthoma Elasticum Patients Alter Elastic Fiber Formation In Vitro
 [@LeSaux2012]: The molecular and physiological roles of ABCC6: more than meets the eye

-### Sodium-dependent Phosphate Transporter 1 (PIT1)

-### Progressive Ankylosis Protein Homolog (ANKH)

-METHODS:

-## Other Monogenetic Diseases Related to Mechanism

-### Generalized Arterial Calcification of Infancy (GACI)
-[@Ramjan2009]: Treatment with bisphosphonates for 3 years reverses its effects.
-[@Edouard2011]: May not be necessary to treat infants with bisphosphonates for even two years.

 ### Pseudoxanthoma elasticum (PXE)
 [@Nitschke2012]: Generalized arterial calcification of infancy and pseudoxanthoma elasticum can be caused by mutations in either ENPP1 or ABCC6

 ### Potential Therapeutical Interventions